-- Utah: An order covering gyms/fitness centers requires those employers to conduct symptom screenings of employers prior to each shift, and maintain a log that can be made available to the state health department.
+- Utah: An order covering gyms/fitness centers requires those employers to conduct symptom screenings of employees prior to each shift, including temperature, and maintain a log that can be made available to the state health department.
 A separate order creates identical requirements for personal care services.
 A guidance document recommends, but does not require, that all employers who have employees who work with high-risk populations perform daily screening/symptom monitoring of those workers.

 - Vermont: Requirement that employers conduct a pre-screening or health survey, including temperature of each employee prior to each shift, to the extent feasible.

 - Virginia: Recommends that employees self-monitor their symptoms and self-take their temperatures to check for fever before reporting to work.
 For employers with established occupational health programs, employers can consider measuring temperature and assessing symptoms of employees prior to starting work/before each shift.